aszatrowski/macrophage-slamseq/README.md

 ## Folders
 * `.snakemake`: under-the-hood metadata for DAG creation, plus execution (`log/`) and rule (`slurm_logs/`) log files
-* `.gedi` An annoying folder that GEDI (the software from GRAND-SLAM comes) creates.
-I'm afraid to touch it.
-* `config/genomic` will contain the index files for GEDI.
-So far as I can tell, they have to be in a folder with this name, otherwise GEDI commands won't recognize them.
 * `data`: symlinks to raw `.fastq` data in Hannah's personal folder, plus all intermediate outputs (before clearance by snakemake, see `temp()`) and space for temp files.
 Anything that is too large to be part of a GitHub repo, not human-readable, or isn't an interesting result goes in here
 * `outputs`: results, metadata, and QC summary folders.
 Of note, a _summary_ of the fastp checks go here, but individual reports go in `data`.

 ## Global inputs
 * `*.fastq.gz` compressed sequencing files
-* `ref_genome_assembly` a `.fa` reference genome file against which to align.
-I have used the Barreiro shared hg38 one.
 ## Input file specification
 * As it stands, each input `sample_id` (`/project/pi/path/to/data/{sample_id}.fastq.gz`) should be associated with a donor and a timepoint in `config.yaml` (not to be confused with `profile/config.yaml`, which is used for execution settings.)
     * `sample_id`